 With the exception of Massachusetts and Rhode Island, every state offers some type of live video reimbursement in their Medicaid program.
 However, each state may restrict reimbursement based on the following:

-In addition to state Medicaid programs, Pennsylvania and South Dakota offer RPM reimbursement through the Department of Aging.
+In addition to state Medicaid programs, South Dakota offers RPM reimbursement through the Department of Aging.

 Currently, no Medicaid programs offer reimbursement for delivering care through email, phone and fax.

 32 state Medicaid programs will reimburse the facility fee, transmission fee or both.
 The transmission fee refers to any cost incurred by the originating site to provide video and/or audio communication on the patient’s end.
 The facility fee refers to any cost incurred by the distant site to provide video and/or audio communication on the physician’s end.

 While Medicare restricts the geographic location of patients receiving telehealth care to rural or underserved areas, state Medicaid programs typically just limit the type of facility at which a patient may receive care.
 For example, many Medicaid programs exclude telemedicine care delivered to a patient in his/her home.
 Another common practice is to require a licensed healthcare provider to be located at the originating site with the patient.